Eliasdb/eDB/README.md

 -   [ ] Maybe add something like Argo CD to the pipeline
 -   [ ] Redis integration
 -   [ ] Frontend refactor and make UI look nicer and responsive
+-   [ ] Look into Swagger and add diagrams for dockerfiles

 ## 6. Unresolved Questions